Eustis High School: Basketball

-The Eustis High School boys' Basketball team is a member of the 5A District 13 Standings in the State of Florida.
+The Eustis High School boys' basketball team is a member of the 5A District 13 Standings in the State of Florida.

 2013

-In 2013 the Panther's finished 8–0 in their district and went 23–8 overall.
+In 2013 the Panthers finished 8–0 in their district and went 23–8 overall.
 Although the Panthers had a perfect 8–0 district record in the regular season, they lost 63–61 to Mt Dora High School in the District Championship game.
 Eustis would end up losing in the 3rd round of the playoffs to American Heritage who would go on to win the 5A state title a week later.
-The Panther's only home loss of the 2013 season came in the 3rd round of the playoffs to American Heritage.
-The Panther's lost 52–47.
+The Panthers' only home loss of the 2013 season came in the 3rd round of the playoffs to American Heritage.
+The Panthers lost 52–47.
 They ended their year 11–1 at home, 10–4 away and 2–3 at neutral locations.

 2014

 The Eustis Panthers ended their 2014–15 season in the 3rd round of the playoffs with a 38–49 loss to Cardinal Gibbons at home.
 Six days later Cardinal Gibbons beat Gibbs High School (St. Petersburg, FL) in the final four by a score of 73–38.
 The following day they won the Florida 5A state championship.
 This was the second year in a row that the Panthers lost to the eventual state champion in the playoffs.
 Overall the Panthers went 23–7 in the 2014–2015 season giving them an impressive eleven consecutive winning seasons.
 The Panthers went 10–3 at home, 9–3 away and 4–1 at neutral sites.
 They forced 1827 points and allowed 1440.
 Eustis went a perfect 6–0 in their district.
 Additionally, they went 2–0 in district tournament play and were titled district champions.